nathanlane/nathanlane.github.io/src/content/post/tutorial-r-code-style-for-empirical-economists.md

 Limit your *actual script files*.
 Split them into two files if necessary.
 At minimum, you should divide analysis and data preparation.
 Jonathan Nagler of NYU Polisci. [explains why](http://www.nyu.edu/classes/nagler/quant2/coding_style.html):

-> "Separating data-manipulation and data-analysis is an example of modularity. ...
+> "Separating data-manipulation and data-analysis is an example of modularity....
 The logic for this is simple.
 Lots of things can go wrong.
 You want to be able to isolate what went wrong.
 You also want to be able to isolate what went right."

 **Refine and Refactor.**